Gaussian fluctuations for stochastic Volterra equations with small noise: Introduction

-It is well known that the class of stochastic Volterra equations was first studied by Berger and Mizel in \cite{Berger}.
-Since then this class has been widely used in the modelling of numerous random phenomena (fluid turbulence \cite{Chevillard2017}, DNA patterns \cite{Reynaud2010} and mathematical finance \cite{Omar2019}, etc).
-For small values $\varepsilon,$ the equation (\ref{hfk}) forms a dynamical system with small noise.
-In this context, the asymptotic behavior of $X_{\varepsilon,t}$ as $\varepsilon\to 0$ has been investigated by various authors.
+where the initial data $x_0\in \R,\mbox{ }(B_t)_{t\in [0,T]}$ is a standard Brownian motion and $b,\sigma$ are measurable functions on $[0,T]^2\times \mathbb{R}.$ It is well known that the class of stochastic Volterra equations was first studied by Berger and Mizel in \cite{Berger}.
+Since then this class has been widely used in the modelling of numerous random phenomena such as fluid turbulence \cite{Chevillard2017}, DNA patterns \cite{Reynaud2010} and mathematical finance \cite{Abi2019b,Omar2019}, etc.

+For small values $\varepsilon,$ the Volterra equation (\ref{hfk}) forms a dynamical system with small noise.
+We recall that the study of asymptotic behaviors of dynamical systems with small noise has a long history beginning in 1970 with the results of Ventzell \& Freidlin \cite{Ventzell1970}.
+In this context, one of the fundamental problems is to study the convergence of the considering system to its deterministic limit.
+The convergence can be described via large deviation principle, central limit theorem and moderate deviation principle, etc. In fact, the system (\ref{hfk}), the asymptotic behavior of $X_{\varepsilon,t}$ as $\varepsilon\to 0$ has been investigated by various authors.
 However, most of papers are devoted to the large and moderate deviation results, see e.g. \cite{Jacquier2022,Li2017,Nualart2000,Zhang2008} and references therein.

 In this paper, our aim is to analyze the Gaussian fluctuation of $X_{\varepsilon,t}$ around its limit.
+More specifically, we prove a central limit theorem result with explicit estimates for the rate of convergence.
 It should be noted that, in the last years, the Gaussian fluctuation for dynamical systems with small noise has been studied by several authors, see e.g. \cite{Bourguin2025,Dung2024,Fan2024} and references therein.
 We observe that, as $\varepsilon \mbox{ tends to } 0,$ the solution $(X_{\varepsilon,t})_{t\in[0,T]}$ of the equation (\ref{hfk}) converges to a deterministic process $(x_t)_{t\in[0,T]}$ solving the following integral equation

 Let us define the fluctuation process

 It is known from \cite{Qiao2023} that $\tilde{X}_{\varepsilon,t}$ converges to a Gaussian limit $Y_t$ given by